Atrozy/zeroshotprompting/transformers.js/zero-shot-classification/documentation.md

 - **Quantization**: Enabled for reduced model size and faster inference.

 ## Web Workers
-- **Implementation**: The worker.js file sets up a worker that loads the model and performs classification .
+- **Implementation**: The worker.ts file sets up a worker that loads the model and performs classification .

 ## Client-Side Inference
 - **Model Loading**: The model is downloaded and cached in the browser upon first use.